microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwnedObject.md

 This example retrieves the top one owned object of a specified service principal in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the service principal Id.
+- `-ObjectId` parameter specifies the ID of a service principal.

 ## Parameters